AdamB64/web/readme.md

 - Bash shell
 - Internet connection

-### 1. Run Setup Script (i`ve had to add my username and github token to the clone like so https://username:Token@github/repo)
+### 1. Run Setup Script (i`ve had to add my username and github token to the clone, like so https://username:Token@github/repo)
 ```bash
 #!/bin/bash